adhithyakrishna/adhithyakrishna.github.io/content/en/tech/high_performance_java_persistence/Jdbc_and_database_essentials/jdbc_connection_management.md

 Assuming there is a traffic spike of 250 requests per second for 3 seconds.
 Then the `Lspike is 750 requests`.
 If the `throughput (μ) is 50 requests / second,` Then the total time to process all the records is 15 seconds.

+  #### A real-life connection pool monitoring example

+The dynamics of enterprise systems are difficult to express with equations like Queuing theory and metrics become fundamental for resource provisioning.
+By continuously monitoring the connection usage patterns, it is much easier to react and adjust the _pool size_ when initial configurations doesn't hold anymore.

+In case of an unforeseen traffic spike, the connection acquisition time could reach the DatasSource timeout threshold.

+Following were the observations made while conducting an experiment using an opensource connection pool and batch processor.

+{{< alert theme="success" dir="ltr" >}}
+1. The more incoming concurrent connection requests, the higher the response time (for obtaining a pooled connection).
+2. The average value levels up all outliers, that is why percentiles are preferred in application performance monitoring.
+Percentiles make outliers visible while capturing the immediate effect of a given traffic change.
+3. It is important to set the idle connection timeout threshold, this way pool can release unused connection, so the database can provide them to other clients as well.
+4. Holding connections for a long periods of time can increase the connection acquisition time and fewer resources will be available to the other incoming requests.
+5. Long running transactions might hold db locks, which in turn might increase the serial portion of the current execution context, hindering parallelism.
+(Can be addressed by indexing slow queries or by splitting the application-level transaction over multiple db transactions.)
+{{< /alert >}}